manikanta1801/manikanta1801/README.md

 <h2 align="left">Hi 👋!
-My name is Giri Sai Manikanta and I'm a BBA - Business Analytics Graduate , from KL University Vijayawada</h2>
+My name is Giri Sai Manikanta and I'm a BBA - Business Analytics Graduate , from KL University Vijayawada, Working at Broadridge as Trainee in HRBP team</h2>

 ###